 DTC is committed to providing safe, reliable, courteous, accessible and user-friendly services to its customers.
 To ensure equality and fairness, DTC is committed to making reasonable modifications to its policies, practices and procedures to avoid discrimination and ensure programs and services are accessible to individuals with disabilities.
 Requests for modifications can be made by calling (313) 224-2160 or emailing firstname.lastname@example.org.

-If there is a complaint regarding accessibility, please download and return the Customer Complaint Form (ADA) to the attention of Brenda Walker, Human Resources Manager, at BWalker@thepeoplemover.com or by fax at (313) 221-1207.
+If there is a complaint regarding accessibility, please download and return the Customer Complaint Form (ADA) to the attention of Ericka Alexander, Communications and Public Relations Manager, at EAlexander@thepeoplemover.com or by fax at (313) 224-2134.

 Detroit Transportation Corporation